rust-lang/rust/text/0000-const-fn.md

 constant expressions, including fixed-length array types.
 Unlike keyword-based alternatives, `const fn` provides an extensible and composable building block for such features.

+The design should be as simple as it can be, while keeping enough functionality to solve the issues mentioned above.
+The intention is to have something usable at 1.0 without limiting what we can in the future.
+Compile-time pure constants (the existing `const` items) with added parametrization over types and values (arguments) should suffice.

 # Detailed design